UniVaultHub/Univault/README.md

-# Univault
-UniVault Description UniVault is a secure and decentralized digital document storage and management platform designed specifically for university students.
-It provides a reliable and efficient way to store, manage, and share sensitive documents, such as academic transcripts, certificates, and other important files.

 # UniVault

 UniVault is a secure and decentralized digital document storage and management platform designed specifically for university students.
 It provides a reliable and efficient way to store, manage, and share sensitive documents, such as academic transcripts, certificates, and other important files.